-As a result of Senate Bill 16-135 being signed into law in 2016, new opportunities exist for the expansion of pharmacy practice in Colorado.
-Significantly, the groundbreaking new law expands collaborative pharmacy practice and allows for the development of statewide drug therapy protocols to be carried out by pharmacists.
+As a result of Senate Bill 16-135 and House Bill 20-1061, new opportunities exist for the expansion of pharmacy practice in Colorado.
+Significantly, the groundbreaking laws expand collaborative pharmacy practice and allow for the development of statewide drug therapy protocols to be carried out by pharmacists.

-Two statewide protocols have emerged and been approved in the state of Colorado including self-administered hormonal contraception and smoking cessation therapy.
-Under these statewide protocols, pharmacists with the appropriate required training may prescribe medications.
+Three statewide protocols have emerged and been approved in the state of Colorado including self-administered HIV prevention medication, hormonal contraception and smoking cessation therapy.
+Under these statewide protocols, pharmacists with the appropriate required training may prescribe and dispense medications.

 For further information, including educational training programs and tools, please visit the Resource Pages.

 90 minutes – interactive, online, with assessment questions